 Did you know that high growth companies, like those in the high-tech industry, have a significantly higher proportion of millennials in leadership positions than organizations with little to no growth?
 There is a reason for this.
 If you are growing and hiring, then this blog is for you!

 Do me a favor and type this blog title into Google.
-What you will find is tons of articles where an analyst is telling you the do’s and don’ts when it comes to my generation.
-It seems like every non-millennial wants to give their two cents about my generation, when not many articles are coming from the millennial view.
-So, in this blog, I have chosen to give the millennial view on tips on how to hire someone from my generation.
+Results will pull up dozens of articles where an analyst tells you the do’s and don’ts when it comes to millennials.
+It seems like every non-millennial wants to give their two cents about a generation they aren’t a part of or without considering the millennial point of view.
+So, here’s a millennial’s perspective and personal tips on hiring someone from this dominating generation.

 Millennials “the big generation!”

-In our last blog post, I gave some characteristics of millennials and some ways that many employers have struggled with hiring a millennial.
-Many of these employers refuse to change and expect the young person to change the way an entire generation does business.
-For a company today to be successful, they must be able to compromise with the workforce and adapt to new ways of thinking.
+In our last blog post, I shared characteristics of millennials and some ways that many employers are struggling with hiring a millennial.
+Many of these employers refuse to change and expect the young person to change how an entire generation does business.
+For a company to be successful today, it must be able to compromise with the workforce and adapt to new ways of thinking.

 - Working with an outdated hiring process, such as having paper applications and long lead times between applying and hiring.